inspec/inspec/docs/resources.rst

 parse_config_file
 =====================================================
 Use the ``parse_config_file`` InSpec audit resource to test arbitrary configuration files.
+It works identiacal to ``parse_config``.
+Instead of using a command output, this resource works with files.

 **Stability: Experimental**

 Syntax
 -----------------------------------------------------
 A ``parse_config_file`` InSpec audit resource block declares the location of the configuration file to be tested, and then which settings in that file are to be tested.
-Because this InSpec audit resource relies on arbitrary configuration files, the test itself is often arbitrary and relies on custom |ruby| code:

 .. code-block:: ruby